kinghajj/heracles/README.md

 ## About

-## Design
+### Design

 The site will use AngularJS and Socket.IO to implement a realtime experience.
 The client files are served by a static HTTP server, while the core application logic is implemented by a separate Socket.IO server.
+Decoupling the web and application servers from the start should facilitate scaling, and the HTTP server can be exchanged in production for another one, such as nginx.

 ## Development